Nevada Senate race on knife’s edge as majority hangs in the balance

 Now both campaigns are waiting for the results to come in, which could stretch into early next week given the fact that ballots postmarked by Election Day can be received through Saturday.

-At the time of the writing, Laxalt led the senator by just less than 16,000 votes.
-Cortez Masto was ahead of Laxalt by over 33,000 votes in Clark County and by just over 350 votes in Washoe, though many more still need to be counted.
+As of Friday morning, Laxalt led the senator by just less than 9,000 votes.
+Cortez Masto was ahead of Laxalt by over 336000 votes in Clark County and by just over 3,000 votes in Washoe, though many more still need to be counted.

 Democrats and political observers alike, however, believe that the senator has a good chance of holding on for a second term after a batch of results from both counties on Wednesday showed Cortez Masto holding comfortable leads over Laxalt.
 Still, it’s unclear how those margins will hold in future reported batches.